Color Bregman TV: Computational Results

 Despite the illustration of the behavior of the proposed methods on the artificial test images, the success of the proposed methods in real applications will depend on how well the assumption of common edge sets and edges pointing in the same direction is met in practice.
 Therefore, we will evaluate the denoising results on a set of real and realistic images.

-For our numerical experiments we used the 24 images of the Kodak image data set (c.f. \url{http://r0k.us/graphics/kodak/}), a representative set of color images.
-We added Gaussian noise with a standard deviation of $\sigma=0.05$ (for images on a scale from $0$ to $1$) to obtain noisy color images and applied a channel-by-channel TV, regular Bregman iteration, infimal convolution Bregman iteration and color Bregman iteration to the noisy images and additionally compare our results to the vectorial total variation (VTV) approach proposed by Bresson and Chan in \cite{Bre08}, for which the Matlab code is available on the author's website \url{http://www.cs.cityu.edu.hk/~xbresson/codes.html}.
+For our numerical experiments we used the 24 images of the Kodak image data set (cf. {http://r0k.us/ graphics/kodak/}), a representative set of color images.
+We added Gaussian noise with a standard deviation of $\sigma=0.05$ (for images on a scale from $0$ to $1$) to obtain noisy color images and applied a channel-by-channel TV, regular Bregman iteration, infimal convolution Bregman iteration and color Bregman iteration to the noisy images and additionally compare our results to the vectorial total variation (VTV) approach proposed by Bresson and Chan in \cite{Bre08}, for which the Matlab code is available on the author's website \textit{http://www.cs.cityu.edu.hk/~xbresson/codes.html}.
+The parameter $\mu$ for the Bregman iteration methods and the parameter $\lambda$ for the VTV method were optimized using the first five images of each data set and then these parameters were used for denoising the complete image data set.
+For the color Bregman TV iteration we set all weights to one third, $w_{i,j} = 1/3$, since this choice gave the best reconstruction quality in our numerical denoising experiments.

 The mean peak signal-to-noise ratio (PSNR) values over all 24 Kodak images are shown in Tab. \ref{tab:meanValues}.
-We inlcuded the TV and Bregman iteration based TV results using the anisotropic as well as the isotropic definition of the TV.
+We included the TV and Bregman iteration based TV results using the anisotropic as well as the isotropic definition of the TV.
 As we can see, isotropic color Bregman iteration yields the highest and infimal convolution Bregman iteration the second highest PSNR values.
 The mean PSNR using isotropic color Bregman iteration is about 1.35 dB higher than the PSNR using classical TV.
-In comparison to VTV, the infimal convolution approach yields a small improvement while color Bregman iteration can further improve the infimal convolution results by more than 0.5db.
+In comparison to VTV, the infimal convolution approach yields a small improvement while color Bregman iteration can further improve the infimal convolution results by more than 0.5dB.

 Figure \ref{fig:psnrSorted} shows the PSNR results of all methods on all 24 Kodak images as a line plot.
 For the sake of readability the results are sorted in descending order based on the color Bregman PSNR value.
 As we can see the color Bregman iteration results show the highest PSNR for all the 24 images.
 The infimal convolution approach outperforms VTV in most cases but remains clearly behind the color Bregman iteration results.
 Thus, for our test data, the stricter assumption of the edges pointing into the same direction seems to help much more with the suppression of the noise than it harms at parts where the assumption might be violated.